shadow-robot/fh_documentation/docs/user_guide/3_getting_started.md

 ![grasper_status_7](../img/grasper_status_7.png)

-## Saving log files
+## Saving log files and uploading data to AWS server
 When running the one-liner, along with the icon that starts the Grasper, you will also notice a second icon named Save logs that is used to retrieve and copy all the available logs files from the active containers locally on your Desktop.
 This icon will create a folder that matches the active container's name and the next level will include the date and timestamp it was executed.
 When it starts, it will prompt you if you want to continue, as by pressing yes it will close all active containers.
 If typed 'y' to continue, you will have to enter a description of the logging event and will start coping the bag files, logs and configuration files from the container and then exit.
 Otherwise, the window will close and no further action will happen.
+If you provided an AWS key with the one-liner installation then the script will also upload your LOGS in compressed format to an AWS server and notify the Shadow's software team about the upload.
+This will allow the team to fully investigate your issue and provide support where needed.